IBM/topography-searcher/examples/scripts/README.md

 This folder contains a set of scripts that illustrate the different ways in which the TopSearch package can be used to map the topography of arbitrary functions, and how that can be used to improve ML model performance and understanding.

+* `atomic` - Example using this code to explore and map the potential energy surface of a small atomic cluster.

 * `bayesian_optimisation` - Examples using this code to explore acquisition function surfaces within Bayesian optimisation.
 We illustrate how to further explain BayesOpt performance through the structure of the acquisition function surfaces, and apply this information in an efficient batch selection scheme.

 * `dataset_roughness` - Examples showing how to use the TopSearch package to estimate the roughness of datasets.
 The scripts calculate the roughness of molecular, or custom, datasets using topographical analysis and show how this can be relating to model error, allowing us to estimate the appropriateness of a set of features.